jaxlin12/MyLeetcodeSolutions/README.md

 [25.reverse-nodes-in-k-group.py](./code/25.reverse-nodes-in-k-group.py)|N/A
 [30.substring-with-concatenation-of-all-words.py](./code/30.substring-with-concatenation-of-all-words.py)|N/A
 [32.longest-valid-parentheses.py](./code/32.longest-valid-parentheses.py)|DP, Stack push empty ') index and '(' index, two passes from left to right and right to left, compute max if left == right
+[42.trapping-rain-water.py](./code/42.trapping-rain-water.py)|Two Pointers, always move the dirction with the smaller bound, and updating the smaller bound